 If it wasn’t obvious enough, the Jabra Elite 75t is the winner of this comparison.
 With its improved connection performance, sound quality, ANC update incoming, and longer battery life, the Jabra Elite 75t improves upon the shortcomings associated with the Elite 65t, making it the better option.

 Of course, the Jabra Elite 65t is still a great pair of true wireless earbuds—especially if you can find them on sale.
 In fact, it has one advantage over the Elite 75: the price.
-The Jabra Elite 65t currently retails for around $100, which is an absolute steal for roughly $50 cheaper than the Elite 75t.
+For the holidays, the Jabra Elite 65t retails for around $79, which is an absolute steal considering that it typically runs for about $119.
 If you want to save some cash, the Elite 65t still offers a great mic, comfortable design, and good sound—as long as you’re not a fan of bass-heavy music.

 If you’re a gym rat looking for some good true wireless earbuds, Jabra actually has just the right earbuds for you.
 The Jabra Elite Active 65t and Elite Active 75t come with an upgraded IP57 rating, making them essentially dust-resistant and waterproof.
 For even more durability, the Jabra Elite Active 45e is another viable option, offering an even more durable IP67 rating and an ear hook design that keeps your earbuds from falling out.